The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

-This article on federal electric vehicle tax credits (aka “Clean Vehicle Tax Credits”) has been updated for 2022 and 2023 to give interested readers everything they’d want to know on EV tax credits both pre and post Inflation Reduction Act changes.
-Why worry about pre-Inflation Reduction Act?
-If you bought an electric car in 2022 and are completing your 2022 tax return – you’ll want those details for reference.
-Everyone else reading this is probably interested in what the post-Inflation Reduction Act electric vehicle tax credits for 2023 (and beyond) look like – and you’ll get a full overview here.
-If you’re interested in purchasing a new vehicle, also be sure to check out my breakdown of most efficient vehicles, cheapest new vehicles, and cheapest electric vehicles in the U.S. market for 2023.
+This overview of the federal electric vehicle tax credit in the United States, now officially named the “Clean Vehicle Tax Credit”, has been updated for the 2023 and 2024 tax years and will provide readers everything they’d want to know about EV tax credits, post the Inflation Reduction Act updates.
+If you’re interested in purchasing a new vehicle, also check out my breakdown of most efficient vehicles, cheapest new vehicles, and cheapest electric vehicles in the U.S. market for 2024.

 Article Table of Contents: hide